Secretariat

 Noémi Manco, Communications Manager

-Noémi Manco (*1989) joined the SHRI in May 2024 as Communications Manager.
-She has over 11 years' experience in human rights communications, both in Switzerland and abroad.
+Noémi Manco (*1989) joined the SHRI in May 2024 as Communications Manager. she joined the team after working for over 11 years in human rights communications, both in Switzerland and abroad.
 She has worked for a number of NGOs, including in the former Yugoslavia, the Democratic Republic of Congo, Nepal and Colombia.

 Thanks to a wealth of experience in digital communications and editorial project management, she has specialised for the last seven years in institutional communications: positioning, identity, public image and media relations.